echemdb/unitpackage/doc/index.md

 Examples
 ========

 The currently available data shown on [echemdb.org](https://www.echemdb.org) can be downloaded and stored in a collection.
+Information on how to load local datapackages can be found [here](usage/local_collection.md).

 ```{code-cell} ipython3
 from unitpackage.cv.cv_collection import CVCollection